-Item 10: Relative placement

-Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to place the child with relatives when appropriate.

-Two of 10 applicable cases were rated as a strength for Item 10.
-In each of these two cases, the agency made concerted efforts to identify and place the child with appropriate relatives.

-Item 11: Relationship of child in care with parents

-Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to promote, support, and/or maintain positive relationships between the child in foster care and his or her mother and father or other primary caregiver(s) from whom the child had been removed through activities other than just arranging for visitation.
+Item 10: Relative placement Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to place the child with relatives when appropriate.
+The one applicable case was rated as a strength for Item 10.
+In this case, the agency made concerted efforts to identify and place the child with appropriate relatives.
+Item 11: Relationship of child in care with parents Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to promote, support, and/or maintain positive relationships between the child in foster care and his or her mother and father or other primary caregiver(s) from whom the child had been removed through activities other than just arranging for visitation. % Strengths